uselesstechjunks/generative_models_mle/docs/content/chapter0.md

 # Chapter 0: One Pager on Notations & Quick Refresher

 This section contains nothing novel.
-Most of this would be fairly familiar to most MLEs.
-So, why put it here?
-Couple of reasons: (a) I would like to clarify a bit on the notations I've used and (b) in case things are a bit rusty (what was that X thing again?), this is aimed as jogging your memory so you don't have to go back looking these up somewhere else.
-Things are kept short with almost no explanation as to why these results hold.
+I've included it here as

+- It would give me a chance to clarify a bit on the notations I've used in these notes, and
+- I've also called out a few results I've used throughout the note with no explanation as to why these hold.

+This is kept short as to not bore you with things that you'd already know, but to help me refer to these in the notes.

 ## Notations
 - $\mathbb{R}$ = Reals
 - $\mathbb{R}_{\geq 0}$ = non-negative reals.
 - $\mathbb{R}^d$ = d-dimensional real-valued vector space

 ## Probability
 - We have a sample space $\Omega$ and a vector-valued continuous random variable $X:\Omega\mapsto\mathbb{R}^d$ such that $X(\omega)=\mathbf{x}\in\mathbb{R}^d$.